-Orthodox Easter in United States
+Orthodox Easter in the United States

 Many Orthodox Christians in the United States celebrate Jesus’ resurrection on Easter Sunday.
 The Orthodox Christian date for Easter Sunday often occurs at a later date than the Easter date observed by many western churches.
 The day is also known as Pascha, Easter and Easter Day.